wp-plugins/prosperent-suite/trunk/README.txt

 == Changelog ==

+= 1.2.1 =
+* Quick fix for those who were having troubles with this plugin and Jetpack, pagination will be turned off if Jetpack is active

 = 1.2 =
 * Added Auto-Comparer tool
 * Short codes will now go where you place them on the page instead of defaulting to the top